 - Better and more transparent collaboration and communication,

-- Higher level of accountability and productivity, and
+- Higher level of accountability and productivity,

-- Reduced risks, mistakes, and redundancies.
+- Reduced risks, mistakes, and redundancies,

-- Less stress and micromanagement.
+- Less stress and micromanagement, and

-Benefit #1: Better and more transparent collaboration and communication
+1. Better and more transparent collaboration and communication

 A good workflow provides us with a better understanding of the whole project.
 It shows us in detail how it transforms from a simple idea into a product, service, or some other deliverable.